ILL-DIE-TRYING/phph1/README.md

   1. 63 methods completed
   2. All methods can be seen in the [PHPH1 Explorer Interface](https://phph1.saddlerockit.com).

-- [ ] Optimize and modernize the class code reassess the PHP code logic and revamp if necessary
+- [x] Optimize and modernize the class code reassess the PHP code logic and revamp if necessary
-  1. 95% complete as of 2022-5-9.
+  1. 100% complete as of 2022-5-25.
 She runs good.
-  2. I have one more adjustment I need to make to all the methods

 - [x] Create a MOBILE FRIENDLY Harmony API explorer into the package to assist developers in learning how the API works
-  1. 100% complete as of 2022-5-9
+  1. 100% complete as of 2022-5-25
   2. Try out the [PHPH1 Explorer](https://phph1.saddlerockit.com) on your phone

 - [x] Create documentation on the “homepage” of the explorer package including configuration and simple Javascript/jQuery code examples.
 This also includes how to extend the network and shards in order to do things like run a local node and get data from it.